H{\"o}rmander Functional Calculus for Poisson Estimates: Preliminaries

 uniformly in $n$ and $x_1,\ldots,x_n.$ A linear mapping $u : Y \to B(X),$ where $Y$ is a further Banach space is called $R$-bounded if $R(u(y):\:\|y\|_Y \leq 1) < \infty.$ The following proposition gives a condition on the semigroup generated by a sectorial operator $A$ so that $A$ has a $\Hor^\beta$ calculus.

 \begin{prop} Let $A$ be an $\omega$-sectorial operator for any $\omega > 0$ defined on an $L^p$ space for some $1 < p < \infty,$ and let $A$ have a bounded $\HI$ calculus.
-Suppose that for some $\alpha > 0$ the set $\{ \exp(-e^{i\theta} 2^k t A) :\: k \in \Z \}$ is $R$-bounded for any $t > 0$ and $|\theta| < \frac{\pi}{2},$ with $R$-bound $\lesssim \left( \frac{\pi}{2} - |\theta| \right)^{-\alpha}.$ Then for any $\beta > \alpha + \frac12,$ $A$ has a bounded $\Hor^{\beta}$ calculus.
+Suppose that for some $\alpha > 0$ the set $\{ \exp(-e^{i\theta} 2^k t A) :\: k \in \Z \}$ is $R$-bounded for any $t > 0$ and $|\theta| < \frac{\pi}{2},$ with $R$-bound $\lesssim \left(\cos(\theta)\right)^{-\alpha}.$ Then for any $\beta > \alpha + \frac12,$ $A$ has a bounded $\Hor^{\beta}$ calculus.
 Moreover, this calculus is an $R$-bounded mapping. \end{prop}

-\begin{proof} This is proved in the case that $A$ has dense range in \cite[Lemma 4.72 and Proposition 4.79]{Kr} and also in \cite[Proposition 3.1 and Proposition 6.7]{KrW2}.
+\begin{proof} This is proved in the case that $A$ has dense range in \cite[Lemma 4.72 and Proposition 4.79]{Kr}, see also \cite{KrW2}.
 This proof for which we give a sketch applies also here.
 First one deduces from the assumption of $R$-boundedness of the semigroup that

 is $R$-bounded with $R$-bound independent of $t \in \R.$ Then for $g \in C^\infty_c(0,\infty)$ a representation formula of $g(2^k A) (1 + 2^k A)^{-\alpha} $ is available, namely

 If $\beta > \alpha + \frac12,$ then $( 1 + |t| )^{-\beta} \| ( 1 + 2^k A)^{-\alpha} \exp(i2^k tA)\|$ is dominated by a function in $L^2(\R),$ and if $g$ belongs to $W^\beta_2(\R)$ then also $\hat{g}(t) (1 + |t| )^\beta \in L^2(\R).$ In fact, more can be said.
 By \cite[Proposition 4.1, Remark 4.2]{HyVe}, the set